 I find that having a made bed is quite calming to look at when I come back home after a long day.

 So make sure you make your bed every morning!
 It’s worth the effort.

 8. Get ready for the day: Look good, feel good.

-You have no idea how much better you can feel if you simply take the time to shower, dress nicely, and do your makeup.
+You do not know how much better you can feel if you simply take the time to shower, dress nicely, and do your makeup.

-I have my facial cleanser in the shower, so step one is done and I’m ready for my skincare routine, which takes me 10 minutes.
+I have my facial cleanser in the shower, so step one is done, and I’m ready for my skincare routine, which takes me 10 minutes.

 This is a very important step, especially when you’re working from home and some days you don’t get out at all.